PlebLab/main/README.md

 PlebLab sprouted from the [**Austin Bitcoin Club**](https://youtu.be/FcaQ-EifEJY?si=wfNThDlGVw1PAqEB) and now fuels a monthly meetup with [@BTCBuildersClub](https://x.com/BTCBuildersClub), hosted at Capital Factory.

 Since summer 2025, we’ve been creating a recurring event that fits Austin’s vibrant tech community—bridging Bitcoin and builder culture where people gather day and night, online and IRL, for meetups, classes, and co-working.
+[RSVP for the latest one.](https://lu.ma/calendar/cal-a9wRNBLgALnsGj9)

 > 💡 [Why Lifting Up Matters: Every Founder Starts Somewhere](https://pulse.pleblab.dev/why-lifting-up-matters-every-founder-starts-somewhere/) by Car, Co-founder of PlebLab